mbeddr/mps-platform-docs/src/doc/docs/home/trouble_shooting_guide.md

 ## Gradle

-!!! error "Gradle build fails."
+!!! failure "Gradle build fails."

     1. Did you call `git clean -fxd -e build.properties` before `./gradlew`? :octicons-x-circle-16: --> Do it, retry.
     2. Did you call `./gradlew` with `--refresh-dependencies`? :octicons-x-circle-16: --> Retry with `--refresh-dependencies`.